ZacharyPines/poker-backend-legacy/README.md

 # poker-backend-legacy
 A Java-based poker backend featuring card and player classes to simulate a poker game.
 While it currently lacks built-in NPC behaviors, it includes a framework for designing AI players, offering flexibility for future enhancements.

+User Instructions:
+This section assumes a basic understanding of how to play Texas Hold’em.
+The program is designed to be intuitive and straightforward.
+As you progress through the game, instructions will appear on the screen to guide you step-by-step.
+There is one important quality of life feature worth highlighting.
+When prompted to make a decision, you can respond in multiple ways.
+In response to “(2) Bet,” you can choose it by entering “2,” “Bet,” or even “I’d like to bet, please.”
+For options that require an input value, such as betting or raising, simply enter an amount within your bank limit.
+If the input is invalid, the program will tell you.
+Beyond this, the interface functions as expected: read the prompts and respond accordingly.
+Enjoy!